u-boot/u-boot/doc/android/fastboot.rst

 - ``oem console`` - this dumps U-Boot console record buffer
 - ``oem board`` - this executes a custom board function which is defined by the vendor

-Support for both eMMC and NAND devices is included.
+Support for eMMC, NAND and SPI flash memory devices is included.

 Client installation
 -------------------